nicolas800/dev-touch-bar/README.md

 # dev-touch-bar README

-This is a visual studio code extension in order to add keys mostly used by developers but not easily accessible on some non US keyboards.
+This is a visual studio code extension in order to add keys mostly used by developers but not easily accessible on some non US Mac keyboards.

 ## Features